deohs/coders/demos/data_import/epa_aqi/getAQI.md

 ## Get Airnow data

 We will use this date sequence to automate the extraction of data using `lapply()`.
+This allows us to repeat the request for each date in a sequence.

 The data is in JSON format so we will use `fromJSON()` to parse the JSON into a list.
 Then we can use `lapply()` again to transform the list items into